22 Best Things to do in Niagara Falls, New York, in the Winter

 Four children and one adult in front of the heart mural on Old Falls Street Niagara Falls USA

-This public mural project is a few minutes away from Niagara Falls State Park, combining a pedestrian walkway to public parking with 19 murals.
+This public mural project is located just a few minutes away from Niagara Falls State Park, featuring a pedestrian walkway that connects to public parking and 19 rails.
 The public art gallery is a ten-minute stop providing fun photo opportunities for children.
 The public art gallery features free two-hour parking on Third Street.
-Graffiti art is a huge hit with my children, but this is a quick stop!
+Graffiti art is a massive hit with my children, but this is a quick stop!

 Indoor Adventures